 Ala Moana Boulevard/Nimitz Highway Koko Head bound traffic from Nuuanu to Ward Avenue will be detoured left at Smith Street from 2:30 AM.
 Please use Vineyard Boulevard as a detour route.

 King Street from Nuuanu Avenue to Kapiolani Boulevard from 3:30 AM.
 Traffic will be detoured at Smith Street.

 Kapiolani Boulevard in both directions from King Street to Piikoi Street at 3:30 AM.
-Ewa bound traffic will be detoured mauka bound at Piikoi Street.
+Ewa bound traffic will be detoured mauka bound (toward the mountains) at Piikoi Street.

 Piikoi Street in both directions from Kapiolani Boulevard to Ala Moana Boulevard from 1:00 AM.
 Local Traffic will be permitted to residents in this area till 3:00 AM.

 Kalakaua Avenue will be detoured left onto Kuhio Avenue from 3:30 AM.